Function available in CINEMA 4D Broadcast, Studio

 - Time Effector: Ascertains a steadily increasing initial value in the course of an animation.

-- Plain Effector: Constantly outputs the maximum of 100%, i.e., all values defined in the Parameter tab will be assigned directly to each Clone.
+- Plain Effector: If Falloff is set to 0, constantly outputs the maximum of 100%, i.e., all values defined in the Parameter tab will be assigned directly to each Clone.
+This Effector is special in combination with Fields: many effects can now only be realized with this and the respective Fields (i.e., Shader, Formula, Sound, Step and Vomume Effectors no longer have to be used at all).

 - Special Effectors that, for example, use a spline or other animated object, etc. to carry out some sort of action.
 These Effectors are, for example: